kineticdata/peripherals-kinetic-platform/handlers/kinetic_request_ce_attachment_create_v1/README.md

   The name of the file to create.
 [File Content]
   The content for the file being created.
+[Input Encoding]
+  Tell the handler if the input was already encoded for Base64.

 === Sample Configuration
 Error Handling:         Raise Error